Georgia governor unveils Medicaid plan with work requirement

 Georgia is one of 14 states that have not fully expanded Medicaid under the ACA.
 Kemp’s office said full expansion would cost Georgia taxpayers more than $1.5 billion in the first five years.

-Kemp’s office plans to seek a 90 percent match from the federal government for its more limited expansion.
+Kemp’s office plans to seek a 90% match from the federal government for its more limited expansion.
 That would make the cost to the state $10 million in the program’s first year; otherwise, it would be $36 million.

 Supporters of a full Medicaid expansion under the ACA estimated it would cover roughly 500,000 Georgia residents.
 The governor’s office envisions this expansion will cover more than 52,000 people in its fifth year.